jamalihuzaifa9/Robust-Decisiosn-Making-Via-Free-Energy-Minimization/MaxDiff Benchmark/Readme.md

   Configures optimizer settings and learning rate schedules.
 - **replaybuffer.py**
   Stores agent transitions for experience replay.
 ---

-Each file contributes to evaluating the MaxDiff RL framework’s robustness, single-shot learning capability, and performance in embodied control tasks.
-The structure supports both simulated and real-time applications (e.g., in Robotarium).

----
 For theoretical background and derivations, please refer to the official MaxDiff paper linked above.